MinticalCode/CleanMine/README.md

 # CleanMine
 A Pocketmine plugin designed for advanced mining.

+# Features
+- [X] Ingots are given instead of the ore.
-Ingots are now given without smelting, and items are automatically sent to your inventory.
+- [X] Items are now sent directly to inventory